ScottStevenWhite/DocsInARow/README.md

     openai.api_key = 'your-openai-api-key'
     os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = "your-google-cloud-vision-key.json"
     ```
-5. Place your images in the Pictures directory or change the pictures_dir variable to your preferred directory:
+5. Place your images in the Pictures directory.
+Currently, images need to start with img and end with .jpg.
+Example:
     ```python
-    pictures_dir = "E:\\Pictures"
+     imgXXX.jpg
      ```

 6. Run the script: